howdyai/botkit-starter-web/readme.md

 Additionally, Botkit Anywhere includes APIs for retrieving a user's conversation history, and account-linking features that enable you to identify existing users to your bot.

+  * Websockets
+  * Webhooks
   * How to set up DB for message history etc

-## TOC

-How to add additional features to your bot